ccdxc/sw/docs/vendor.md

 well.

 ### To commit or not commit the vendor folder
-dep can successfully build and pass all venice and agent tests.
-However dep ensure pulls in entire vendored repos, wherther we actually import the packages or not.
+dep can successfully build and pass all venice and agent tests. `dep ensure` pulls in the entire vendored repo, then solves import dependency graph and prunes unused packages, go tests and non-go files in vendor.
-However there is `dep prune` which removes all unused packages.
-The builds and tests are currently working even on the pruned version of vendor.
-The tool is [heading towards absorbing](https://github.com/golang/dep/issues/944)
-`dep prune` into `dep ensure`

 ### Committing entire vendor folder
 `Pros:`